Nachiketa-Singamsetty/game-code-iterator/README.md

 - **Backend**: Flask web server
 - **AI Engine**: Ollama with llama3/codellama

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---